dynatrace-perfclinics/dynatrace-perfclinics.github.io/codelabs/markdown/dt-devlove-1/README.md

 ### Technologies
 Positive
-: Click on Technologies (either on) te link of the dashboard or expand the left menu > technologies
+: Click on Technologies (either on) the link of the dashboard or expand the left menu > technologies

 ![technologies](img/dt-technologies.png)

+Negative
-> In this screenshot your might find more technologies since we have a Developer Kubernetes Cluster deployed from Episode 2.
+: In this screenshot your might find more technologies since we have a Developer Kubernetes Cluster deployed from Episode 2.

 ### Applications
 Get an understanding on the real users accessing the defined applications.